-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay In-network services may require prior authorization to be covered, except in an emergency.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network In-network services may require prior authorization to be covered, except in an emergency.
 Refer to the Medical Benefits Chart for the specific service.
 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy The listed services will continue to be covered at the cost-sharing amounts shown in the benefits chart for the specific service.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy continue to be covered at the cost-sharing amounts shown in the benefits chart for the specific service.
+For Medicare-covered medical supplies, including cast and splints, you pay the applicable cost-sharing amount where the specific service is provided. covered at the cost-sharing amounts shown in the benefits chart for the specific service.
 For Medicare-covered medical supplies, including cast and splints, you pay the applicable cost-sharing amount where the specific service is provided.
-The listed services will continue to be covered at the cost-sharing amounts shown in the benefits chart for the specific service.
-For Medicare-covered medical supplies, including cast and splints, you pay the applicable cost-sharing amount where the specific service is provided.
-Medical nutrition therapy There is no coinsurance, copayment, or deductible for members eligible You pay a \$0 copay for members eligible for Medicare- covered medical
+Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical You pay a \$0 copay for members eligible for Medicare-covered medical nutrition therapy services.